 - Gentle stimulation of the nerves that control the bladder and bowel (Axonics Therapy)

 - Urinary incontinence surgery

 - Bowel control surgery

 Plan Your Procedure

-Learn more about your options in pelvic floor disorders at a consultation with Dr. Irwin at the Caring Center for Women in San Marcos or New Braunfels, TX.
+Learn more about your options in pelvic floor disorders at a consultation with Dr. Irwin at the Caring Center for Women in New Braunfels, TX.
 Disorders of the pelvic floor are uncomfortable and interfere in many aspects of your life.
 Make an appointment today and we will guide you through the process.